LoopKit/loopdocs/docs/loop-3/omnipod.md

 If you select Switch pod type, you are taken to the [Switch Pod Type](#switch-pod-type) Selection screen

 * All of your configuration settings including Insulin brand are maintained when you switch to a different Pod Type

-> If you are an experienced tester running a development branch, you will see the Omnipod 5 Pod type as an option on the Pod Type screen.

-> * Be sure to read the [Omnipod 5 FAQs](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" } before choosing Omnipod 5

-If you are using a development branch and choose Omnipod 5 Pod Type and have not previously gotten a certificate, one will be automatically downloaded for you.

-* **This one-time step requires internet access**
+* The very first time you select an Omnipod 5 Pod, you must have **Internet access to download a security certificate**
+    * This is a one-time automatic step: the app says it will download the certificate, you tap Continue button and the rest is automatic
+    * Once downloaded, the certificate works for this app and this phone and you will not need Internet access for future Omnipod 5 Pods
     * Once a certificate is successfully downloaded, you will be taken to the [Pair Pod](#pair-pod) screen for Omnipod 5

 If you already have the required certificate, selecting Omnipod 5 as a Pod Type takes you straight to the Pair Pod screen.
 If you scroll to the bottom of the Omnipod screen, you will see a green check mark on the [Omnipod 5 Support](#omnipod-5-support) row.